ansible/ansible/docs/docsite/rst/network/getting_started/network_resources.rst

 - `Network-Automation <https://github.com/network-automation>`_ is an open community for all things network automation.
 Have an idea, some playbooks, or roles to share?
 Email ansible-network@redhat.com and we will add you as a contributor to the repository.

-- `Ansible <https://github.com/ansible/ansible>`_ is the main codebase, including code for network modules
+- `Ansible collections <https://github.com/ansible-collections>`_ is the main repository for Ansible-maintained and community collections, including collections for network devices.

-- `ansible-network <https://github.com/ansible-network>`_ is the main codebase for the Ansible network team roles

 IRC and Slack